-In addition to the range of award-winning social media activity already underway in our bus and rail companies, Go-Ahead Group has a Twitter and LinkedIn accounts to update followers about the Group’s operations.
-You can follow Go-Ahead
+In addition to the range of award-winning social media activity already underway in our bus and rail companies, Go-Ahead Group has Twitter and LinkedIn accounts to update followers about the Group’s operations.
+You can follow Go-Ahead:

 Mobile ticketing and smartcards

 Go-Ahead continues to invest in smarter ways to improve the service we offer customers to make it as easy as possible for them to travel with us.
 We operate the largest smartcard scheme outside London’s Oyster and were one of the first in the sector to introduce mobile ticketing (m-ticketing).